kpeters/git-workshop/README.md

 Read on how to create your SSH key [here](https://help.github.com/en/enterprise/2.15/user/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

 ### Push your local repo to GitHub
-First, go to Github and in the topright click <New repository>
-Name it "hello_git", leave all the other settings as they are and click <create>
+First, go to Github and in the topright click 'New repository' Name the repository "hello_git", leave all the other settings as they are and click 'create'
 At the top of the hello_git repo you'll find a quick setup.
-Copy either the link for HTTPS or SSH Enter the following commands in GitBash:
+Copy either the link for HTTPS or SSH
+Enter the following commands in GitBash:

 ```bash